TBD54566975/dwn-sql-store/sql-dialect-variations.md

 - Does not support "if not exists" syntax when creating indexes, workaround is to create index only on a newly created table.

+- Requires length specified in a column for it to be indexable.
+The work around is easy however: use 'varchar(<length>)' when declaring the column.

 ## PostgreSQL

 - Uses a special type: `serial` for auto-increment columns.